 Rachel E. Baker

-I am an incoming (September 2022) Assistant Professor at Brown University with a joint appointment between the Department of Epidemiology, School of Public Health and the Institute at Brown for Environment and Society.
+I am the John and Elizabeth Irving Family Assistant Professor of Climate & Health at Brown University with a joint appointment between the Department of Epidemiology, School of Public Health and the Institute at Brown for Environment and Society.

-Previously I was a postdoc and associate research scholar at Princeton University (EEB/HMEI) and have degrees from Princeton (CPREE program, SPIA), Cambridge (Maths) and Bristol University (Physics).
+Previously I was a postdoc and associate research scholar at Princeton University (EEB/HMEI) working with Bryan Grenfell, Jessica Metcalf and Gabe Vecchi.
+I have degrees from Princeton (CPREE PhD program working with Michael Oppenheimer), Cambridge (Maths) and Bristol University (Physics).